Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Children can be more intelligent than their parents, and they can go much further than them both professionally and culturally.

 They don’t only imitate, they innovate.
 They have incredible potential that can be developed over their formative years and indeed, their entire lives.

 They know, recognize, and love their grandparents as well as their aunts, uncles, cousins, and the other members of their extended families.

 Most animals, insects, and fish are “operational” from the instant they are born.
 There are exceptions.
 Birds, bears, and lions care for their young.

 In these cases, either both parents or the mother (but oftentimes just the mother) takes care of the young.

 This is most often for a very short period, and often the parents only supply food before the young somehow know how to fend for themselves.

 Many predators decimate colonies of young.
 In these cases, only a relative few survive to grow to adulthood.

-As children grow their senses and capacities can be developed.
-We discussed hands in chapter 8.
+As children grow, their senses and capacities develop.
+We discussed hands in Chapter 8.
 Dexterity is used to write and in the application of creativity.

 This and other skills take years to develop.
 Human children take twenty years to mature.
 The hand can finally write, make, and do whatever a grown child or adult imagines.